 In addition, a 2012 review of studies looking at the link between autism and mercury concluded there wasn’t enough evidence that chelation therapy is an effective treatment for autism.

 In 2005, for example, a five-year-old boy with autism died while receiving intravenous EDTA from his doctor as part of chelation therapy.
-In 2006, the U.S. National Institute of Mental Health decided to cancel its study of chelation therapy in children with autism.
+In 2006, the U.S. National Institute of Mental Health decided to

 The use of chelation therapy for Alzheimer’s disease is based on the belief that it’s caused by a buildup of aluminum in the brain from aluminum pots and pans, water, food, and deodorant.